stijn-dejongh/lovecraft_public_domain/raw_converts/wid.md

 Then, apparently crossing my incoherent note and reaching me Saturday afternoon, September 8th, came that curiously different and calming letter neatly typed on a new machine;
 that strange letter of reassurance and invitation which must have marked so prodigious a transition in the whole nightmare drama of the lonely hills.
-Again I will quote from memory&mdash;seeking for special reasons to preserve as much of the flavour of the style as I can.
-It was postmarked Bellows Falls, and the signature as well as the body of the letter was typed&mdash;as is frequent with beginners in typing.
-The text, though, was marvellously accurate for a tyro&rsquo;s work;
+Again I will quote from memory--seeking for special reasons to preserve as much of the flavour of the style as I can.
+It was postmarked Bellows Falls, and the signature as well as the body of the letter was typed--as is frequent with beginners in typing.
+The text, though, was marvellously accurate for a tyro's work;
-and I concluded that Akeley must have used a machine at some previous period&mdash;perhaps in college.
+and I concluded that Akeley must have used a machine at some previous period--perhaps in college.
 To say that the letter relieved me would be only fair, yet beneath my relief lay a substratum of uneasiness.
 If Akeley had been sane in his terror, was he now sane in his deliverance?
-And the sort of &ldquo;improved rapport&rdquo; mentioned&nbsp;.&nbsp;.&nbsp;. what was it?
-The entire thing implied such a diametrical reversal of Akeley&rsquo;s previous attitude!
+And the sort of  "improved rapport " mentioned . . . what was it?
+The entire thing implied such a diametrical reversal of Akeley's previous attitude!
 But here is the substance of the text, carefully transcribed from a memory in which I take some pride.